Reporting a crime

 Going to court

-After the crime has been investigated, if the police send a file to the Public Prosecution Service (PPS), a prosecutor will decide whether there is enough evidence for the case to go to court and whether it is in the public interest for this to happen.
+After the crime has been investigated, if the police send a file to the Public Prosecution Service (PPS), a prosecutor will decide whether there is enough evidence for the case to go to court and whether it is in the public interest.

 In some cases, the prosecutor may decide against bringing a case to court.
 An alternative to prosecution, such as a caution, may be used.

-If the case is going to court, the Unit will check what support you need and give you information on how to make a victim personal statement.
-They will also tell you whether you have to give evidence at court.
+If the case is going to court, you can get information on how to make a victim personal statement.
+Victim Support will also tell you whether you have to give evidence at court.

 Preparing for court